Belphe13/CineML-Perfect-Human/README.md

 ## Why Perfect Human?

 To some extent, every film is stagged.
 The original film of The Perfect Human by Leth was too obviously staged in a boundless space.
 It is an unrealistic environment to portray the non-existing perfect human.
-White background...
+White background successfully situates the concept of perfect human far from the reality.

 And the reason I intentionally choose the 360p low-resolution video found on YouTube is to create an ambiguous and abstract remake that complicates the contested notion of perfect human.
-The computer-generated fakes also played a crucial part of generalizing ...
+The computer-generated fakes also played a crucial part of generalizing what perfect human means.

 ## Pre-processing of the Dataset